 Also take time to look away from your screen and do some horizon gazing.
 This is very restful for the eyes.

 See you walking around the block, and don’t forget to stand up!

 The benefits of being an optimistic writer

-Being a optimist costs you nothing.
+Being an optimist costs you nothing.

 Being a pessimist could cost you your writing and possibly your health.
 Pessimism causes worry, worry causes stress, stress affects your writing.

-Pessimism erodes your self confidence and may make you quit the thing you love because you’re not succeeding (atm anyway).
+Pessimism erodes your self-confidence and may make you quit the thing you love because you’re not succeeding (atm anyway).

 Deflect pessimism and adopt optimism.

 “But that’s just the way I am?” do I hear you say?
 “How can I change?”
 Don’t be downhearted.
 You can cultivate optimism.
-Martin Seligman founded the positive psychology movement with his ground breaking work, culminating in the best-selling book ‘Learned Optimism’.
+Martin Seligman founded the positive psychology movement with his groundbreaking work, culminating in the best-selling book ‘Learned Optimism’.
 Here are his three ‘P’s’